 The auxiliary and adversarial tasks are balanced in the same end-to-end training without additional tuning of the loss weight nor of a specific training schedule that would help the convergence of the adversarial task.
-This novel approach exploits the benefits of another paper in the machine learning research field that uses task-dependent uncertainty to balance structurally different losses such as MSE and BCE \citep{kendall2018multi}. { The multi-task framework is sensitive to the choice of the auxiliary tasks.
+This novel approach exploits the benefits of another paper in the machine learning research field that uses task-dependent uncertainty to structurally balance different losses such as MSE and BCE \citep{kendall2018multi}. { By learning the uncertainty as an additional parameter, the optimal loss weighting is directly found during training.
+The uncertainty estimated by our method is only the homoscedastic, task-dependent uncertainty.
+This is inherent to the task type and does not correspond to the observed, data-dependent main task uncertainty.} {The multi-task framework is sensitive to the choice of the auxiliary tasks.
 Tasks to include during training should be selected based on prior knowledge and existing observations on whether they may cooperate or compete towards learning the main task.
 The result of concept-based interpretabily analyses in~\cite{graziani2020concept} was informative about for us to choose the tasks that were included in this study.
 The structured framework for identifying cooperating and competing tasks suggested in \cite{standley2020tasks} may be used when the prior knowledge about each tasks is not sufficient to establish whether a concept should be encouraged or discouraged.
 It is important to notice that appropriate weighting is also fundamental to avoid that the additional tasks overtake the main task.} The vanilla weighting of the losses shows instability on unseen domains and poor performance on the external test set.
 The uncertainty-based approach, conversely, is robust to data variability and consistent over random seed initializations for all model-IDs.
-The stability to data variability is shown by the performance on the external test set and by the testing with bootstrapping.
+The stability to data variability is shown by the performance on the external test sets and by the testing with bootstrapping.